patrickasafe/inventories-products-orders-manager/README.md

 ## **INSTALLATION PATH**

-1. Download the zip, or type: git clone https://github.com/patrickasafe/inventories-products-orders-manager.git
+1. Download the zip or type: git clone https://github.com/patrickasafe/inventories-products-orders-manager.git

 2. Just open the projects root folder with VSCode, press [CTRL + Shift + P] and click on "Remote-Containers: Reopen in Container"